 It is easy yet crucial to differentiate PSVT from Atrial Fibrillation from ECG as both have absent P waves.
-You can easily distinguish as PSVT will have regular R-R interval while AF will have irregular R-R interval.
+You can easily distinguish as PSVT will have a regular R-R interval while AF will have an irregular R-R interval.

 PSVT vs Torsades De Pointes on ECG